seinecle/blog/_posts/2023-10-12-visions-future-generative-ai.md

 Yes there is definitely a need for a new type of interface.
 It feels so quaint to type long questions on the keyboard, and see the textual response. *Voicing* a prompt would seem the natural way: quicker, less formal than writing, and more precise because we could hesitate and rephrase while prompting.
 Choosing the format of the output would seem natural, too.
 Voice, text, writing to a file, searching a document on the phone and displaying it, or executing a command (opening and using an app, checking an agenda, sending an email, etc).
 A couple of random thoughts:

 - personal conversational assistants, such as Siri or Alexa, seem like the natural starting point for such an interface
 - a difficult issue is the use of voice in public space: we are all texting while commuting for instance, but I am pretty sure we are not ready to interact by speaking aloud to our phones while in the bus or subway.
-Thinking of that freely, I was thinking that "mumbling as an interface" might then become a thing.
-You would mumble or murmure to your phone when interacting with it in public spaces.
+Thinking of that freely, I was thinking that "whispering as an interface" might then become a thing.
+You would whisper or murmure to your phone when interacting with it in public spaces.
 It paints a grim picture of our social interactions 😬 but it could solve the issue of voice interactions.
 - SoftBank being involved as an investor in this potential project [sounds like the kiss of death 😅](https://www.ft.com/content/0e375355-85c7-4c4e-87fc-5e73ac268196).

 ## 5. Clément Delangue: no tsunami, lots of localized AIs